-Recent news about upcoming concerts reveals the the Orchestre Français des Jeunes will be including Salomé in its upcoming Summer 2020 European tour.
+Recent news about upcoming concerts reveals the the Orchestre Français des Jeunes will be including Salomé in its Summer 2020 European tour.
 It will be an opportunity for top young musical talent to perform one of the shining examples of France’s “Golden Age” of classical music.
 Fabien Gabel, who directs the OFJ, says this about the upcoming tour:

 “I am looking forward to presenting La Tragédie de Salomé by Florent Schmitt to the musicians of the Orchestre Français des Jeunes.
 Most of these young artists will be discovering a new, lush world of sound.
 The work makes great virtuosic demands on everyone, and it will require a lot of work on the part of all sections of the orchestra.”

-In a similar vein, the efforts that French conductor Alain Altinoglu has made to popularize Salomé to the youngest generation of conductors is laudable.
+In a similar vein, the efforts that French conductor Alain Altinoglu has made to popularize Salomé to the youngest generation of conductors are laudable.
 Maestro Altinoglu has presented the piece with numerous orchestras (including ones in Chicago, Montpellier, Paris and Toulouse), but his advocacy for the work while serving as a conducting instructor at the Paris Conservatoire is arguably even more consequential.

 In 2016, Maestro Altinoglu chose La Tragédie de Salomé as the piece for the students in his classes to study.
 Moreover, each of the students conducted portions of the ballet on a March 7, 2016 program that was open to the public.

-Plus, considering how infectious the music is to anyone who encounters it, this early acquaintance and exploration can’t help but result in better respect and love for this incredible piece of music — and with it, more chances for audiences to experience the piece live in the concert hall.
+Plus, considering how infectious the music is to anyone who encounters it, this early acquaintance and exploration can’t help but result in more respect and love for this incredible piece of music — and with it, more chances for audiences to experience the piece live in the concert hall.